Memories; no particular order.

 Aggressive little thing.

 So we made a game of it…slowly walking backwards towards the rooster, daring it to leap…and then trying to sprint away the second it darted for us.
-Sometimes we would get away, other times it would get a few scratches in…at which point the victim would run around, theatrically screaming.
+Sometimes we would get away, other times it would get in a few scratches…at which point the victim would run around, theatrically screaming.

-We loved the drama of the game.
+We loved the kid drama of the game.
 Grandfather loved that noisy grand-kids were potentially getting their hurt.
 No matter how busy he was in the shop, he would always come out and watch us play with the rooster.
-He would pull up a chair, root against us.
+He would pull up a chair, cheer against us.
 It was one of the few times I would see him laugh.

-My grandparents lived in a town where city services didn’t quite reach.
+My grandparents lived in a small town where city services didn’t quite reach.
 They had plumbing, electricity, but no trash pick up.

 Trash you heaped up in the yard and, a few times a week, burned.

 This was the only way me and my cousins could bond with grandfather.
 You couldn’t talk to him because he was quiet.
 You couldn’t connect with him because he was solitary.
 But you could stand there and throw stuff into the fire and watch it burn.
 You could stand next to him and feel his presence.

 Of course, as kids, we needed more.
 If he wouldn’t show affection…we would seek out his ire.
-Basic psychology; any reaction is more valuable than indifference.
+Basic psychology; any reaction is more valuable than no reaction.

 Over and over, we would watch him build a fire…burn the week’s trash.
 And we little ones would sneak up behind him, empty cans of spray paint concealed behind our backs.
 We’d inch forward, acting innocent…toss the cans into the blaze and run off.
 He would yelp with annoyance, hurry away hunched over.
 The cans would pop, shoot debris.